 THE STARSONG FAMILY

 On the other hand, others would claim that they’re nothing but the most decadent of all relics, a symbol of a should-be bygone era that represents the worst of a corrupt noble caste that refuses to step aside and fade in the annals of history so that Vaifen may fully embrace the modern, global reality of Orbis.

 The nation’s worst tragedies, their greatest triumphs, and everything else in between, there has always been a Starsong ruling when said events have occurred.
 Once more, their ancestral oath is put to the test, as Vaifen, the nation that the Starsong family swore to protect and lead towards a better tomorrow, faces a dark hour once more.

-From that point onward, and without counting with the full extent of his father’s vast experience, Sulwyn began an uphill battle to rule the nation to the best of his ability, ensuring the sovereignty of Vaifen first and foremost, so that it remains as it should be — an independent Nation-state—amidst the growing reach of the Union of Nations that has now enshrouded and diluted most of the planet’s nations and republics, to the point that he is considered to be the last barrier that prevents Vaifen from being absorbed into the Union.
+From that point onward, and without counting with the full extent of his father’s vast experience, Sulwyn began an uphill battle to rule the nation to the best of his ability, ensuring the sovereignty of Vaifen first and foremost so that it remains as it should be — an independent Nation-state amidst the ever growing reach of the Union of Nations that has now enshrouded and diluted most of the planet’s nations and republics.
+Sulwyn is widely considered to be the last barrier preventing Vaifen from joining the global Union.

-Had it not been for the arrival of the Nasivern race to Orbis, and the subsequent alliance that was formed between the Nasivern and Vaifen (an event that took the world by surprise), Svarzfal would’ve easily emerged victorious; the Nasivern’s intervention tipped the scales of the war, which culminated in an armistice between both sides that still holds to this day.
+Had it not been for the arrival of the Nasivern race to Orbis, and the subsequent alliance that was formed between the Nasivern and Vaifen — an event that took the world by surprise — Svarzfal would’ve easily emerged victorious.
+The Nasivern’s intervention tipped the scales of the war, which culminated in an armistice between both sides that still holds to this day.

-Queen Ellene was diagnosed with the Gustav-Denton Syndrome, a rare condition that attacked her central nervous system and impaired her organs, shutting them down one by one.
+Queen Ellene was eventually diagnosed with the Gustav-Denton Syndrome, a rare condition that attacked her central nervous system and impaired her organs, shutting them down one by one.

-And it all starts with Gestalt.
+And it all starts with the Gestalt project.

 Sulwyn Starsong’s firstborn, and heir-apparent to the Crown.

-At the lack of a more concrete consensus, the world and the public opinion has resorted to rely on a myriad of gossip and hearsay stories surrounding the heir to the crown to paint a picture of the man that is posed to lead Vaifen in the future.
+At the lack of a more concrete consensus, the world and the public opinion has resorted to rely on a myriad of gossip and hearsay stories surrounding the heir to the Crown to paint a picture of the man that is posed to lead Vaifen in the future.

 His indifference towards the nation’s ins and outs would shock more than one if the truth were to be made public, given the inevitability of his eventual reign.
-Seyren would rather go to a nightclub than attend a high level meeting on national security and/or foreign policy.
+Seyren would rather go to a party than attend a high level meeting on national security and/or foreign policy.

-The question of whether or not Seyren Starsong will ever be up to the challenges of the crown he’s set to inherit, and all of its responsibilities and burdens, is one that remains to be answered.
+The question of whether or not Seyren Starsong will ever be up to the challenges of the Crown he’s set to inherit, and all of its responsibilities and burdens, is one that remains to be answered.

 For the sake of Vaifen, his sister hopes that he is.

-Tasked with a multitude of goals and activities, some of the Foundation’s activities involve providing financial aid to Vaifen’s less fortunate, making the dreams of Vaifen’s children come true, scholarships to gifted students, or simply to bring a smile to those who need it the most.
+At her incessant request, she was granted permission to revitalize the Starsong Foundation that her mother used to run.
+The Foundation is a more amiable facet of the Crown that handles its charity and patronages programs, and is tasked with a multitude of goals and activities, some of which involve providing financial aid to Vaifen’s less fortunate, making the dreams of Vaifen’s children come true, granting scholarships to gifted students, or simply to bring a smile to those who need it the most.

 The foundation was an invention of her late mother, who passed away when she was merely a year old.
-Despite having its fair share of criticism and detractors, the Starsong Foundation and its meteoric re-invigoration under Vesper’s leadership has been well received by Vaifen’s populace, and it’s a triumph that the young Princess should be proud of.
+Despite having its fair share of criticism and detractors, the Starsong Foundation and its meteoric re-invigoration under Vesper’s leadership has been well received by Vaifen’s populace, and it’s a fantastic triumph that the young Princess should be proud of.

 There are many who feel envious of Vesper’s lavish, royal lifestyle, wishing that they too would get to have the ostentatious life she’s had — paradoxically, she constantly yearns for a normal life that she’ll never get to experience, the one thing that the Crown has deprived her of.